Live Events

 The Future of Learning: What to Expect in Digital Learning in 2025

-Join us on November 5th for an exclusive webinar, "The Future of Learning: What to Expect in Digital Learning in 2025."
-As we move towards a new era in education, this event will explore the latest trends, technologies, and innovations set to transform digital learning.
-From AI-driven platforms to immersive learning environments, industry experts John Kilroy and Dr. Luke Hobson will share their insights on what lies ahead.
-Don’t miss this opportunity to stay ahead of the curve and prepare for the future of digital education.
+On November 5th we held an exclusive webinar, "The Future of Learning: What to Expect in Digital Learning in 2025."
+As we move towards a new era in education, this event explored the latest trends, technologies, and innovations set to transform digital learning.
+From AI-driven platforms to immersive learning environments, industry experts John Kilroy and Dr. Luke Hobson shared their insights on what lies ahead.

 What to Expect: